 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without the student’s prior written consent.

 If a student does not want Northeast State to disclose directory information from his/her education records without prior written consent, he/she must notify Northeast State by completing a Non-Release of Directory Information form.
-This form is available in the Admissions and Records Office.
+This form is available in the Admissions and Records Office as well as via the Admissions and Records web page.
 A new form must be completed each academic year.
 Northeast State has designated the following information as directory information: